gdsfactory/gdsfactory/README.md

 - It's free, as in freedom and in cost.
 - It's the most popular EDA tool with a growing community of users, developers, and extensions to other tools.

-Gdsfactory is really fast thanks a C++ library for manipulating GDSII objects.
+Gdsfactory is really fast thanks to KLayout C++ library for manipulating GDSII objects.
 You will notice this when reading/writing big GDS files or doing large boolean operations.

 | Benchmark      |  gdspy  | gdsfactory | Gain |
 | :------------- | :-----: | :--------: | :--: |